saints quotes on suffering

 The Essence of Catholic Suffering

-Catholicism teach us that although suffering in itself is not inherently good, God allows us to suffer for the good of our souls.
-Suffering refines us and help us to get to heaven if we allow it.
+Catholicism teaches us that although suffering in itself is not inherently good, God allows us to suffer for the good of our souls.
+Suffering refines us and helps us to get to heaven if we let it.
 This is the essence of Catholic suffering.

 Our Lord & Lady Suffered